Morzuchowsky/Doc_Query_Bot/README.md

 - Ensure you have a valid API key from OpenAI.
 - This project has been tested with Langchain version 0.0.312.

+## Warning

+- If the input document is too long, the chatbot may produce inaccurate or incomplete responses.

 ## Project Status